andreafiori/market-trade-processor-socketio/README.md

 TODO
 -----------------------------

-- Validate posted messages data and JSON string
-- Save posted messages on file system after the POST call on the endpoint
+- Save messages on file system after the POST
 - Read files and transform contents into table rows on datatable for the first data listing
 - Transform data and build some graphs
-- Testing with Jasmine, Mocha or Chai frameworks
+- Testing and refactoring